auth0/Auth0.Android/README.md

 ---

-**Version 2.0.0 of this SDK is already available!**
+**Version 2.0.0 of this SDK is available!**

 Check out the [Quickstart article](https://auth0.com/docs/quickstart/native/android) or the [source code](https://github.com/auth0/Auth0.Android).
-Version v1 will continue to receive *Bug & Security fixes* until 11th May 2021.
-After that date, the only version supported will become v2.
+Version 1 will continue to receive Bug & Security fixes until 11th May 2021.
+After that date, only version 2 will be supported.

 ---